 Additional Precautions are used in addition to Routine Practices when an infection with a specific mode of transmission is suspected or confirmed and Routine Practices may not be sufficient to prevent transmission.
-Additional precautions, such as Contact Precautions, will be required during a GI outbreak to control the spread of infection.^[13] Patients/residents/clients and their visitors should be assisted to understand the requirements for the additional precautions being used.
-Health care settings should ensure that HCPs have quick and easy access to the personal protective equipment (PPE) and cleaning products required when providing care.
+Based upon a point of care risk assessment, additional precautions, such as Contact Precautions, will be required during a GI outbreak to control the spread of infection.
+Patients/residents/clients and their visitors should be assisted to understand the requirements for the additional precautions being used.
+Health care settings are required to ensure that HCPs have quick and easy access to the personal protective equipment (PPE) and cleaning products required when providing care and are educated in risk assessment.